ArnabDey/MLProjectWebsite/README.md

   <img width="460" height="300" src="Images/OrigSet3.png">
 </p>

 This data is recent, as the set was created around 1 year ago.
 Each entry has a sold date from October or November 2018, meaning that this dataset, and any models trained on it, do not reflect any market fluctuations throughout the year.
-We believe that there are seThe possbile features of this dataset appealed to us as it contains the information that we believe would directly affect the price of a house.
-We also decided to use features that could be generalized to all regions in an attempt to get to a solution for this general problem.

 ## Data Cleaning
+First, we got rid of all the features that we believe are useless for predicting house prices.
+The first six features are location features.
+To simplify the problem, we decided to use only the region feature, because it has the least number of categories (i.e. 16 of them).
+Then we got rid of the following features, because by common sense, they do not impact the price of a house.

 We removed entries without price values as there was only around 6,000 which was 5% of our dataset.

 ## Detecting Outliers